galacticpuzzlehunt/2019-galactic-puzzle-hunt/README.md

-# 2019-galactic-puzzle-hunt
-☮2019 Galactic Puzzle Hunt
+# Galactic Puzzle Hunt 2019 (Static Site)

+This site, eventually hosted on [2019.galacticpuzzlehunt.com](https://2019.galacticpuzzlehunt.com), is a static version of the original Galactic Puzzlehunt 2019 website.

+## TODO

+* Create a real TODO list